olavt/matter-sensor-mikroe-DS18B20-thread/README.md

 ![J-Link Select Emulator](./images/j-link-select-emulator.png)

-The debug log messages should now appear in the terminal windowws of the J-Link RTT Viewer.
+The debug log messages should now appear in the terminal windows of the J-Link RTT Viewer.